TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 existence.
 The fourth JavaScript file is the file we added before to the site package extension itself.

+You can also include CSS or JavaScript per-component in your Fluid template or by PHP.
+See :ref:`Assets <t3coreapi:assets>`.

 Part 4: Global Site Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~